ssshake/retro-computing-internet-resources/README.md

-# retro-computing-internet-resources
+# Retro Computing Internet Resources

-A list of the various projects to get vintage computers connected to the internet
+The goal is to compile a comprehensive list of all projects to get vintage computers connected to the internet!

 - [The Old Net - Portal](http://theoldnet.com)